j-pride/manual/manual.md

 Note that the code above is based on a hybrid entity and does *not* use the re-constructor which would immediately initiate a find operation.
 Entities don't have to be loaded before deletion.
 Just like updates, every deletion returns the number of affected rows and it's up to you if you check the result.

 There is a deleteByExample() method available which allows to specify a different set of key attributes and usually deletes multiple records at once.
-More complicated multi-record deletions can be performed by the sqlUpdate() method of the Database class as introduced before in section [Update](#update).
+More complicated multi-record deletions can be performed by the sqlUpdate() method of the Database class similar to the example section [Update](#update).

 # Entity Inheritance